Murphy, Clark lead No. 9 Virginia past Georgia Tech 57-49

 The Yellow Jackets led 44-41 with 6:18 remaining after Jose Alvarado hit a jumper, but the Cavaliers dominated the rest of the way.

-Clark and Murphy keyed the closing run with big 3-pointers.
-Virginia missing only one of its final nine shots from the field.

-Alvarado scored 18 points, but Georgia Tech was held to just 36% from the field on 18-of-50 shooting.
-The Yellow Jackets were 4 of 21 from 3-point range.

 In the teams’ first meeting on Jan.
-23, Georgia Tech squandered an 11-point lead and missed a chance to win at the buzzer with a 3 as Virginia held on for a 64-62 victory.
+23, Georgia Tech squandered an 11-point lead and missed a chance to win at the buzzer with a 3.
+Virginia held on for a 64-62 victory.

 Georgia Tech made things extremely tough, blocking a couple of shots in close and coming up with a steal on the perimeter.